-Opening DEPTH should be 200mm or greater for a clay/cement lined or pre-cast flue which is new, unused, or previously used only with a gas appliance.
-DEPTH should be 240mm or greater for a flue used for solid fuel of oil burning appliances.
+Opening DEPTH should be 128mm or greater for a clay/cement lined or pre-cast flue which is new, unused or previously only used with a gas fire.
+DEPTH should be 168mm or greater for a flue which has previously been used for a solid fuel or oil burning appliance.
 Opening DEPTHS include any plaster or infill panels which form part of the installation.